Azure/sg-aks-workshop/cluster-pre-provisioning/README.md

 ## Create Resource Group

-This section leverages the variables from above and creates the initial Resource Group where all of this will be deployed.
+This section leverages the variables from above and creates the initial Resource Group where all of the subsequent resources will be deployed.

 **For the SUBID (Azure Subscription ID), be sure to update your Subscription Name.
 If you do not know it, feel free to copy and paste your ID directly in.
 We will need the SUBID variable when working with Azure Resource IDs later in the walkthrough.**